elmerucr/lime/README.md

 * Screen resolution of 192x120 pixels, refresh rate of 60Hz
 * VDC for graphics processing
 * Programmable using MC6809 assembly

-## The Icon

-Yes, I know a lemon is yellow.
-But the palette of lemon is green only...

 ## Screenshots